draptik/MockingStaticCreate/README.md

 - Class User has no public constructor (only static `Create` method).

-Question: How to mock User objects so that `SomeService.HasSameId` method passes?
+Question: How to mock User objects so that `SomeService.HaveSameId` method passes?